lf-/gankra.github.io/blah/compact-unwinding/index.md

-### x86 Opcode Mode 4: Dwarf
+### x86/x64 Opcode Mode 4: Dwarf

-There is no compact unwind info here, and you should instead use the DWARF CFI in .eh_frame for this line.
-The remaining 24 bits of the opcode are an offset into the .eh_frame section that should hold the DWARF FDE for this instruction address.
+There is no compact unwind info here, and you should instead use the DWARF CFI in `.eh_frame` for this line.
+The remaining 24 bits of the opcode are an offset into the `.eh_frame` section that should hold the DWARF FDE for this instruction address.